Pendennis

 The History of Pendennis: His Fortunes and Misfortunes, His Friends and His Greatest Enemy (1848-1850) is a novel by the English author William Makepeace Thackeray.
 It is set in 19th-century England, particularly in London.
 The main hero is a young English gentleman Arthur Pendennis, who is born in the country and sets out for London to seek his place in life and society.
 As such, it is generally categorized as a bildungsroman.
-The novel took two years for Thackeray to write and, in line with other Thackeray works, most notably Vanity Fair, it offers an insightful and satiric picture of human character and aristocratic society.
+Thackeray wrote the novel in monthly installments over two years and, in line with his other works, most notably Vanity Fair, it offers an insightful and satiric picture of human character and aristocratic society.
 The characters include the snobbish social hanger-on Major Pendennis and the tipsy Captain Costigan.